India-Israel Relations

 Developments Following Modi’s Visit

-India and Israel established full diplomatic relations in 1992 and since then the bilateral relationship between the two countries has blossomed at the economic, military, agricultural and political levels.
-Both countries see themselves as isolated democracies threatened by neighbors that train, finance and encourage terrorism, therefore both countries also view their cooperative relationship as a strategic imperative.
+India and Israel established full diplomatic relations in 1992, and since then, the bilateral relationship between the two countries has blossomed at the economic, military, agricultural, and political levels.
+Both countries see themselves as isolated democracies threatened by neighbors that train, finance, and encourage terrorism.
+Therefore, both countries also view their cooperative relationship as a strategic imperative.

 Relations between Jerusalem and New Delhi were not always warm.
-Although both countries gained their independence from the United Kingdom within months of each other, they found themselves headed in pointedly different directions for nearly four decades – India as a leader in the Non-Aligned Movement that maintained close relations to the Arab world and the Soviet Union; Israel which linked its future to close ties with the United States and Western Europe.
+Although both countries gained their independence from the United Kingdom within months of each other, they found themselves headed in pointedly different directions for nearly four decades – India as a leader in the Non-Aligned Movement that maintained close relations with the Arab world and the Soviet Union; Israel which linked its future to close ties with the United States and Western Europe.

 India’s large Muslim population was another major obstacle to building a relationship with Israel, as India feared that close relations with the Jewish State might somehow radicalize its Muslim citizens – numbering more than 100 million – and hurt its relations with the Arab world.

-Although India publicly kept a distance from Israel until the late 1980s, there was in fact a great deal of bilateral activities between the two countries in the preceding years.
+Although India publicly kept a distance from Israel until the late 1980s, there was, in fact, a great deal of bilateral activities between the two countries in the preceding years.
 India extended de-jure recognition to Israel in 1950 and allowed Israel to maintain a consulate in Mumbai (Bombay) to facilitate the voluntary immigration of thousands of Indian Jews to Israel.
 Thousands of Indians have also traveled to Israel for special courses and training in agricultural technology and community development.
-Israeli supplied weapons aided India in winning the Kargil War against Pakistan in 1999.
+Israeli-supplied weapons aided India in winning the Kargil War against Pakistan in 1999.
 Israel also provided humanitarian relief to India.
 Following a devastating earthquake in 2001, Israel sent an IDF emergency response delegation to India for two weeks to provide humanitarian relief and treatment for the victims.

 The key to the growing India-Israel ties, however, is in the realm of security and defense.
 In the early 2000s, the Indian army declared its intention to implement a modernization program to which resources of tens of billions of dollars would be allocated.
 Since then, defense deals with Israel have grown exponentially; today, India is the number one export target of Israel’s defense industries.